celsoRodrigues/CTM-infra/README.md

 This repo is for CTM-infra:
-- Permissions:
+- Permissions:<br/>
-The AWS user needs the necessary permissions to build this project,have used an administrator user to build it.
-For production a restriction guide advised here(https://github.com/terraform-aws-modules/terraform-aws-eks/blob/master/docs/iam-permissions.md)
+The AWS user needs the necessary permissions to build this project.
+For production a restriction guide is advised here(https://github.com/terraform-aws-modules/terraform-aws-eks/blob/master/docs/iam-permissions.md)

 - Build:
 1. clone the project